Xabier-Casan-Abia/Times-Table-Node/README.md

 ## Multiplication CLI App

 This is a Times Tables generater CLI app using Node.
-It can create a file or print it on the console.
+It generates a file or print it on the console.

 ## Initialization

-1. Clone and run `npm install`
+1. Clone and run `npm install` and Run `node app help` for information.
-2. Run `node app COMMAND -b X -l X` where `X` is a number and `COMMAND` is `create` or `list`
+2. Run `node app COMMAND -b X -l X` where `X` is a number and `COMMAND` is `create` or `list`.